Why Should You Start an ACM-W Professional Chapter in your Local Area?

 We believe that providing professional women with ways to stay connected to ACM-W is a great source of personal support after graduation and support the next generation of technical women.

-If you have some energy and what to help out, send us an email.
+If you have some energy and want to help out, send us an email.
 We are looking to build our committee.